influxdata/community-templates/github/readme.md

     Telegraf Configuration requires the following environment variables
     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
     - `INFLUX_ORG` - The name of your Organization.
-    - `INFLUX_BUCKET` - The name of your bucket.
+    - `GITHUB_ACCESS_TOKEN` - Your personal Github token for making API calls

-In order to use this dashboard, you need to get a Token Access Key from Github.
-You can generate one from this page: https://github.com/settings/tokens.
+> You can generate a Token Access Key from Github on this page: https://github.com/settings/tokens.

 ## Contact